HopeFNDev/HopeSerialChecker/README.md

 ## Usage

-1. **Tabs**: Switch between BIOS/System, CPU, Disks, GPU, and Network tabs
+1. **Tabs**: Switch between BIOS/System, CPU, Disks, GPU, Network, and Monitors tabs
 2. **Refresh All**: Click to reload all hardware information across all tabs
 3. **Copy Selected**: Select rows in the current tab and click to copy them to clipboard (tab-delimited)
 4. **Export JSON**: Export all data from all tabs to a JSON file